Application Guidelines (FAQs)

 My venture is structured as a for-profit organization.
 May I apply for a Wild Gift Fellowship?

-Yes, as long as you meet our other eligibility criteria.
-Wild Gift seeks applications for innovative entrepreneurs creating high-impact social change, regardless of profit structure.
+Yes.
+Wild Gift seeks applications for innovative entrepreneurs creating high-impact social change, regardless of business structure.

 If I applied for the Wild Gift Fellowship in the past, may I reapply?